- What is a Partnership home?

 - If you think you would be open to help continue our breeding program of this beautiful treasure of a breed, please keep reading and contact us if you would be interested:

-- On occasion we allow males to go to pet homes to only be collected from once they are health tested and of age, then you are free to desex them (without us showing them to title, if this is something you are uncomfortable with or you are interstate and unwilling to show them yourself).
+- On occasion we will allow males to go to pet homes to be collected from once they are health tested and of age, then their owners are free to desex them at a normal interval, as if they were pet-only puppies (without us showing them to title, if this is something you are uncomfortable with or you are interstate and unwilling to show them yourself).

 - We sometimes have show-potential puppies available to other breeders, aspiring-to-be breeders or dedicated show homes without co-ownership in place, if we feel that a puppy is worthy of being bred from or shown and we do not have plans for him or her within our own breeding program.